BadgerCode/Sample-Hammer-Repository/README.md

 <br>
 <br>

-# How to build a new RELEASE version
+# How to release your map

 ## Build the map & pack custom content into it
 1. Rename the map source file